ajaysaini-sgvu/scheduled/README.md

 # Scheduled

-Scheduled is a **work-in-progress** to send SMS at anytime in future from this application.

-## Android development

 Scheduled is an app which attempts to use the latest cutting edge libraries and tools.
 As a summary:

  * Entirely written in [React Native](https://facebook.github.io/react-native/)